PapaGTheDev/Traffic-Signal-Priority/README.md

 Instructions: Download latest Release, Unzip, upload to your resources directory.
 In server.cfg add ensure Traffic-Signal-Priority, start resource or restart server.

+Credits to https://github.com/bepo13/FiveM-SmartTrafficLights/tree/master for some of the logic and original "Smart Traffic Idea"